 The Novo Nordisk Foundation is the main owner of Novo Nordisk.
 Novo Nordisk’s history dates back to 1922 when Nobel Prize laureate August Krogh returned from North America to start producing insulin in Scandinavia.
 Today, Novo Nordisk produces half of the world’s insulin.
 The Novo Nordisk Foundation is now the main shareholder of several companies, two of which are publicly traded.
 As with Carlsberg, the foundation holds the majority of the voting rights in these companies.

 Maersk is the world’s largest container shipping company.
 In 1904, A.P.
 Møller started a fast-growing shipping company that expanded into a variety of markets.
 After World War II, the need grew to protect the company from being taken over by speculators and to ensure that Maersk would continue to operate in the spirit of its founder.
 Therefore, a foundation was established in 1953.

 The AP Møller Foundation holds the majority of voting rights in Maersk and is also a major shareholder in Danske Bank.
 The shares in Maersk may never be sold and the shares in Danske Bank are considered a long-term investment.

 Some of the shares of steward-owned companies Carlsberg, Novo Nordisk, and Maersk are publicly tradable.
-However, investors can never take over the company’s stock price, because the majority of voting rights are held by a foundation.
+However, investors can never dominate the company’s trajectory, because the majority of voting rights are held by a foundation.

 This form of steward-ownership is also possible in the Netherlands.
-The Netherlands also has a variation on foundation-ownership, in which a STAK (stichting administratiekantoor) holds the shares and issues certificates of these shares to investors.
-Triodos Bank is a good example of a company that uses this form and can theoretically raise an infinite amount of growth capital, without giving up voting rights.
+The Netherlands also has a variation on foundation-ownership, in which a STAK (stichting administratiekantoor, a kind of trust office foundation) holds the shares and issues certificates of these shares to investors.
+Triodos Bank is a good example of a company that uses this form and can theoretically raise an infinite amount of growth capital, without losing the majority of the voting rights.